jefer94/benchmarks/readme.md

 - Min was 0MB
 - Max was 0MB

-## Encryption, JWT ED25519 saved in Redis Database (external)
+## Encryption, JWT ED25519 saved in Redis Database

 Responses

-- Median was 6ms
+- Median was 5ms
 - Average was 5ms
 - Min was 0ms
-- Max was 78ms
+- Max was 90ms
-- About 3257 requests per second
+- About 3304 requests per second

 CPU (based in amount of cycles waited)

 - Median was 0Hz
 - Average was 1Hz
 - Min was 0Hz
-- Max was 35Hz
+- Max was 39Hz

 RAM

+- Median was 6276MB
+- Average was 6295MB
+- Min was 4663MB
+- Max was 7687MB
+- Delta was 3024MB
+- About 0.915MB per request

+SWAP

+- Median was 0MB
+- Average was 0MB
+- Min was 0MB
+- Max was 0MB

+## Encryption, JWT ED25519 saved in Mongo Database

+Responses

+- Median was 5ms
+- Average was 5ms
+- Min was 0ms
+- Max was 101ms
+- About 3521 requests per second

+CPU (based in amount of cycles waited)

+- Median was 1Hz
+- Average was 1Hz
+- Min was 0Hz
+- Max was 32Hz

+RAM

-- Median was 6131MB
+- Median was 6299MB
-- Average was 6129MB
+- Average was 6361MB
-- Min was 4511MB
+- Min was 4700MB
-- Max was 7513MB
+- Max was 8243MB
-- Delta was 3002MB
+- Delta was 3542MB
-- About 0.921MB per request
+- About 1.006MB per request

 SWAP